Program OverviewPrinter Friendly

 This marketing and communications graduate certificate program takes place at the Story Arts Centre in Toronto and blends Centennial College's experience in advertising and digital media with our strengths in business and marketing.
 The program focuses on helping you create engaging digital experiences built on solid creative strategy.
 You become immersed in the digital field and learn how to develop breakthrough creative advertising campaigns.

-Through your courses, you acquire the necessary skills in creative strategies, writing, developing creative concepts, art direction, collaboration, presenting skills and entrepreneurialism.
-During a field placement, which is part of the second semester, Creative and Digital Strategy students take part in team assignments, working in a collaborative environment that mimics the real world.
+Through your courses, you acquire the necessary skills in creative strategies, writing, developing creative concepts, art direction, collaboration, presentation and entrepreneurialism.
+During a field placement, which is part of the second semester, Creative and Digital Strategy students take part in team assignments, working in a collaborative environment in the real world.